Wire Motor Control Circuits in Your Browser

 Who Uses Electrimancer

-Electrician apprentices preparing for motor controls coursework.
-Maintenance technicians moving into controls roles.
+Electricians moving into motor controls work.
+Maintenance technicians stepping into controls roles.
 Engineers who can read a ladder diagram but haven't landed wires on a contactor.
 Trade school instructors looking for a practice tool that doesn't require a physical training panel.
 If you need to understand how motor control circuits work — not just on paper, but in practice — this is built for you.

 Available Circuit Trainers